Published On: January 6th, 2025

 Once the whole show’s melted, add the essential oil (if using) and a pinch of turmeric for beautiful extra colour.
 But not too much — you don’t want to turn your skin Oompa Loompa orange.

 Grab any random old containers you have lying around — glass and tin are best.
 Recycle!
 Reuse!
 No need for fancy new stuff here.
-We asked in our local Zero Waste Facebook group and were promptly gifted this amazing haul of recycled tins:
+I asked in our local Zero Waste Facebook group and was promptly gifted this amazing haul of recycled tins:

 Pour the mixture in and watch as each pot cools, hardens and changes colours right before your very eyes.

-If your bees wax wasn’t perfectly filtered (which is often the case with the really good stuff, the home-filtered stuff), try not to stir your mix while pouring.
-This way, any propolis or other random bits in the wax will fall to the bottom, and you can easily remove it at the end.
+If your beeswax wasn’t perfectly filtered (which is often the case with the really good stuff, the home-filtered stuff), try not to stir your mix while pouring.
+This way, any propolis or other random bits in the wax will fall to the bottom, and you can easily remove them at the end.

 Otherwise, you can scrape the leftovers out of the pouring bowl and make one pot that looks a little … lumpy and bumpy.
 Poor fella.
 Still good though.